-The loans are primarily from the federally funded National Direct Student Loan (formerly National Defense Student Loan).
-The availability of such loans is dependent on the level of federal allocation to the University.
-In addition the University has a limited amount of endowed loan funds.
-Both types of loan are interest-free while the student is in at least half-time attendance in a degree program; repayment and interest at the rate of 4 percent begins when the loan goes into repayment status.
+National Direct Student Loans are available dependent upon the level of federal allocation to the University.
+NDSLs are interest-free while the student is enrolled at least half-time in a degree program; repayment of principal and interest at the rate of 5 percent begins when the loan goes into repayment status.

-Guaranteed Student Loans (GSL) may be obtained through private lenders, generally banks, and are not part of the financial aid award provided by the university.
-GSLS are interest-free while the student is at least half-time in a degree program and carry an interest rate of 9 percent when the student drops below half-time or leaves school.
+Guaranteed Student Loans may be obtained through private lenders, generally banks, and are not part of the financial aid award provided by the University.
+Students are eligible to borrow a maximum of \$5,000 per year, depending upon need, up to a total of \$25,000.
+This latter total includes any GSLs received as an undergraduate.
+Guaranteed Student Loans are interest-free while the student is enrolled at least half-time in a degree program.
+The interest rate is 9 percent and repayment begins 6 months after leaving school or reducing enrollment to less than halftime.